Technology

 Essential Tips for DIY Smart Home Projects:

-• Start Small and Simple: Choose projects with clear instructions and readily available components.
+• Start Small and Simple: Choose projects with clear instructions and readily available components such as Alexa and Google assistant.

 • Gather the Right Tools: Ensure you have the necessary tools, such as a soldering iron, wire strippers, and a multimeter.